Skip to main content

 Building custom Reverse ETL pipelines can become complicated very quickly.
 Every third-party API is constantly updating, which means you have to closely monitor each and every pipeline or custom integration you build because a single update can break your entire data flow.
 This isn’t even accounting for all of the other obscure things you have to account for as it relates to authentication, batching, rate limits, field mapping, parallelizing, error handling, monitoring, etc.

-Buying a fully managed Reverse ETL tool completely solves these problems because you don’t have to manage API integrations.
-Instead, you can automate and schedule all your data syncs within a single platform.
-Reverse ETL tools like Hightouch are declarative, which means all you have to do is declare how your data should appear in your end destination.
+Buying a fully managed Reverse ETL tool completely solves these problems because instead of managing API integrations you can simply declare how your data should appear in your end destination.
 This “write once, use anywhere” architecture lets you send the same data to multiple destinations through one centralized interface.

 Syncing data to multiple destinations